afym/aws-lambda-java/hello.lambda/Readme.md

 ### Parameters to configure your lambda function

-Role : Choose an existing role
+* Role : Choose an existing role
+* Runtime : Java 8
+* Upload a .ZIP or JAR file : your.jar
-Existing role : The role you have created
+* Existing role : The role you have created
-Handler : com.hello.lambda.FunctionHandler
+* Handler : com.hello.lambda.FunctionHandler
+* Advance settings : Memory 128 MB

 ### How to invoke?